arielalcantara/Patient-Monitoring-Website/README.md

 ## Overview
 This project is a prototype of a portal website wherein hospital clients can view their checkup records and hospital staff can manage patient records.
 Among its features include:
-* A responsive design layout that adapts to different screen sizes ranging from mobile to desktop screens.
+* A __responsive design layout__ that adapts to different screen sizes ranging from mobile to desktop screens.
 This was done using CSS breakpoints via media queries as well as relative units (i.e. rems, percentages).
-* Error handling features such as the ones implemented in the login and add new account systems where users are notified when they make input mistakes (e.g. an error message is shown when a wrong password is entered).
+* __Error handling features__ such as the ones implemented in the login and add new account systems where users are notified when they make input mistakes (e.g. an error message is shown when a wrong password is entered).
-* Security features including:
+* __Security features__ including:
-  * Different user access levels (e.g. Basic user accounts cannot access website elements only available for admin accounts)
+  * Different __user access levels__ (e.g. Basic user accounts cannot access website elements only available for admin accounts)
   * Security against injection attacks using __Prepared Statements__
-  * User sessions using PHP that prevent access to any part of the website when not logged in.
+  * Prevents access to any part of the website when not logged in through the use of PHP session variables.
 ## How the Website Works
 There are 2 access levels on the website depending on account type: __Admin__ and __User__.
 In the finished version...
 ### Users can: